 Recharge Your Brain

-Your brain is truly a marvel, but it isn’t a machine.
+The brain is truly a marvel, but it isn’t a machine.

-You can’t sustain maximum concentration level all day.
+You can’t sustain maximum concentration all day.

 It’s critical that you take breaks to recharge throughout the day, such as after each pomodoro.

-Take a walk
+Take a Walk

-You can recharge by taking a walk.
+Recharge by taking a walk.

 Perform a yoga pose.

 Even one session of yoga can significantly improve concentration.
-(17)

 Get a drink of water.

 Even mild dehydration results in shrinkage of brain tissue and temporary loss of concentration and memory.
-(18)

-Have a cup of coffee or tea.
+Or have a cup of coffee or tea.

 A little caffeine can improve concentration, alertness, and productivity.
-(19)

-But respect caffeine for what it is, a psychoactive drug, and use it judiciously.
+But respect caffeine for what it is — a psychoactive drug — and use it judiciously.

-Take a nap
+Take a Nap

 But even she was surprised to find that the best technique for staying productive all afternoon and into the early evening is to take a 20-minute power nap.

-Know when to stop
+Know When to Stop

 An important part of recharging is knowing when to say “no” to more hours and more work.

 Yet most of us are capable of only four hours of intense concentration per day.
-(20)

 If you can work fewer hours, do it.